TofuNorthLynX/sql/README.md

-# Day 06 - Piscine SQL
+# Day 04 - Piscine SQL

-## _Let's improve customer experience_
+## _Snapshots, virtual tables… What is going on?_

-Resume: Today you will see how to add a new business feature into our data model
+Resume: Today you will see how to use a virtual view and physical snapshot of data

 ## Contents